-Project Description: This project will fund engineering, property acquisition, and construction of a new regional mobility hub between two grade-separated interchanges at 35th Avenue and 47th Avenue.
+Project Description: This project will fund pre-construction, right-of-way acquisition, and construction of two grade-separated interchanges at 35th Avenue and 47th Avenue.

 Project Benefits: The project anticipates reducing approximately 40 percent of the crashes at the interchanges of 35th and 47th Avenues by eliminating signals and grade separating this section of US 34.
 The project will also address environmental justice by providing transportation improvements to a low income, minority area that currently lacks sufficient transportation options.
-The new mobility hub will provide increased access to jobs via connections to additional and reconfigured local and regional transit routes, new demand-responsive transit, and express bus services to and from Denver.
-The hub will also include bike and scooter sharing, ADA parking, and electric vehicle charging stations to further support system connectivity.